-This program will begin January 1, 2024 and end on December 31, 2024.
-Membership will be calculated based upon the Junior Grange Secretary reports and awards will be presented at the 2025 State Grange Convention.
+This program will begin January 1, 2025, and end on December 31, 2025.
+Membership will be calculated based upon the Junior Grange Secretary reports and the monthly Subordinate Grange Secretary New Member Reports.
+The drawings will be held at the 2025 WA State Grange Convention.

-For the first 50 NEW Junior Grange members in the state, each Junior Grange contributing to that number will have their Junior Grange name entered into a drawing for each new Junior Grange member joining their Jr. Grange.
+For the first 50 NEW Junior or Junior +1 Grange members in the each Junior contributing to that number will have their Junior Grange or Grange Subordinate entered in a drawing.
 There will be three drawings for a prize of \$25 each.
-For each additional 25 members, we will add one more prize of \$25 each.
-These must be new Junior Grange members only.
-These awards will be based on the Junior Grange Secretary reports submitted to the State Grange office.
-Reports are found at www.wa-grange.com

-Juniors/Contest Forms & Reports/Secretary's Report.
-Junior Secretary Reports are due March 31.
-Junior 1+ members will count under the name of the Subordinate Grange.
+For each additional 50 members, we will add one more prize of \$25 each and each additional 50 and so on.
+These must be new Junior or Junior +1 Grange members only.
+These awards will be based on the Junior Grange or Subordinate Grange Secretary reports submitted to the State Grange office.
+Reports are found at www.wa-grange.com Junior Forms & Reports Secretary's Report.
+Junior Secretary Reports are due March